chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 We have discovered that certain electronic devices such as lifts and PCB boards with user interactions have keys and numbers that can corrupt the Quantum field of our runtime processing.
 Such as the case of Lisa Lamb, there was a corrupted field that was found.
 In that case the digit was 867-5309.
 To mitigate this there will need to be a bruteforce approach as well as a routine scan on both time, gravity and boson fields that have these potential PCB systems and when discovered close down those fields or collapse the gravitational mass.
 #Patching #UpdateOnePointSix

+A vulnerability has been found in the Quantum hardware when running for a long period.
+To mitigate this there needs to be a tangled state that connects to the Ort Gas network.
+When heat becomes a problem or while running through these Oxide hardware components an Ort Gas will be emitted.
+#Patching #UpdateOnePointSeven